Is a Person’s Salary Considered Privacy Act Information?

 Government Salary Scale On PayScale

 Of course, the Contra Costa Times, Los Angeles Times, Associated Press, or anyone else, can check out salary information on police officers at the PayScale research center.
-For instance, a sheriff or police patrol officer median hourly rate is as follows in major cities:
+For instance, a sheriff or police patrol officer median hourly rate is as follows:

 Of course, these are just median or typical hourly wages.
 We do not report how much, and which, officers are paid the most.
 Since exceptionally high pay may be an indication of poor financial management (too much overtime) or, worse, possible favoritism or fraud, it still is up to the reporters to get the detailed data from the governments directly.